MuKnIO/SEQ-Core-Elements/OVERVIEW.md

 Elements also uses a federation of block signers as a low-cost alternative to proof-of-work mining process.
 This interacts positively with No Coin since it increases the predictability of whether a transaction will be accepted in a given block.
 Wallets can use the block signer's published exchange rates to perform fee estimations, and can infer the schedule of block proposers based on the deterministic round robin algorithm used to select the next proposer.

 All this being said, Elements enforces that transaction fees are paid in what it refers to as the policy asset, which in most cases is a pegged Bitcoin asset.
-Consequently, No Coins requires that this restriction be removed, which will require a number of changes to the core code.
+Consequently, No Coins requires that this restriction be removed, which will require a number of changes to policy code.
+Consensus, however, will remain unchanged.

 ### Transaction